jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives5.md

 ### Become Like, Remain Like
 **Harley Talman**
 - 1 Corinthians 9:19-22 and 1 Corinthians 7:17-20 establish Paul's principle for missionaries to "become like" and "remain like" those they are preaching the gospel to.
-- After analyzing 1 Corithians 7:17-20, we see that the call to "remain in that situation in life in which he was called" expands beyond martial status.
+- After analyzing 1 Corinthians 7:17-20, we see that the call to "remain in that situation in life in which he was called" expands beyond martial status.
 It includes someone's religious, social, and cultural identity.
 - *We become like so they remain like.* (148)
 - from **A New Creation** by David Anthony: *It's a new creation in an old environment.* (148)